Recession Proofing Your Sales Organization

 Many folks in our network remain optimistic, some almost naive about the economy.
 But savvy leaders are preparing for the unknown.
 These leaders are adapting their ways of working and the messages they’re sending to their teams.

-Three tips for sales leaders:
+Three tips for sales leaders on recession proofing:

 1. Plan for multiple economic scenarios.
 We live in a world of uncertainty, but you still must commit to targets.
 Prepare and present multiple 2020 plans – the base-case, the pessimistic, and the optimistic.